-If you are asked to give evidence in court, do you have to go?
+If you are asked to go to court, do you have to go?

 What sort of help will you be given before you go to court to give evidence?